Flooding and drainage

 With climate change causing more extreme weather and sea level rise, flooding is a growing concern for those in the Kent area.
 It is becoming increasingly important for people to find out if their homes and businesses are at risk and to be prepared.

-Even if you don’t live in a flood risk area, flash flooding can happen when there is very heavy rainfall and/or problems with water mains or sewers.
+Even if you don’t live in a flood risk area, surface water flooding can happen when there is very heavy rainfall and/or problems with water mains or sewers.
 Thinking ahead and planning for what could happen makes common sense.
 This is why the Environment Agency and other public bodies work closely together, through the Kent Resilience Forum, to make sure arrangements are in place to deal quickly and efficiently with a major flooding incident.

 What action can I take?